Pouring Concrete Cost

 Failure to Create Appropriate Forms

 A concrete form is a wooden frame into which liquid concrete can be poured.
-These aspects must be strong enough to keep the wet concrete in the area and the proper shape until it dries and hardens completely.
+These aspects must be strong enough to keep the wet concrete in the area in the proper shape until it dries and hardens completely.

 To prevent concrete from leaking out, forms must have watertight joints.
 In addition, they must be rigid enough to prevent the concrete from bowing outward.
 The quality of its formwork determines a concrete slab's performance.